Gameshows

 The People Versus - 2001

-The People Versus is made by the same people as Millionaire (Celador), and is unique in the fact that the viewers set the questions.
+The People Versus was a very shortlived show made by Celador, the same production company behind the much more successful Who Wants to be a Mllionaire and made a big play of it's 'unique' angle of having the viewers set the questions.
 The first series went out in Summer 2000, during primetime, and worked with huge prizes (£5000/question).
 When a contestant got a question wrong, the question-setter took his seat in the game.
-Series 2, sadly, was a disappointment, and a waste of a programme which was never really given a chance to develop.
-This time the show was put on daily at teatime, the traditional slot for killing off popular ITV gameshows, with much smaller prizes, and changed rules.
+The show unfortunately didn't take off, with the second series being moved to ITV's traditional 'kill it off' slot.
+It was placed daily at teatime, with much smaller prizes, and changed rules.

 Knightmare - 1989

 Produced by Broadsword, for Anglia Television, Knightmare was a hugely successful show on Childrens ITV.
-It started in the late 80s, and ran through to the mid-90s, before finally being killed off, as CITV pandered to the younger kiddies instead.
-The premise was simple enough.
-A contestent, unable to see what was going on, was guided through a maze of dungeons, corridors and outdoor areas in an attempt to solve a quest.
-All the scenes were created using Chroma-Key overlaying (ie - standing in front of a blue screen) and, although the graphics look somewhat dated today, they were groundbreaking for the time.
-Clip courtesy of Iam Burn.
+It started in the late 1987, before finally being cancelled in 1994, as the CITV of the 90s decided to cater to a younger audience instead.
+The premise was simple enough - A contestent, unable to see what was going on, was guided through a maze of dungeons, corridors and outdoor areas in an attempt to solve a quest.
+All the scenes were created using Chroma-Key overlaying (ie - standing in front of a coloured screen) and although the graphics look somewhat dated today, they were considered groundbreaking for the time.

 Countdown - 2001